 These pages contain a few unusual words (and a some long ones too), which you may be unfamiliar with.
 To help you become fluent in the terminology, there’s a concise (and often somewhat blunt) translation provided at the end of each section.

 A worker collective consists of workers, both paid labour and unpaid volunteers.
 Each worker starts out as a newbie, and on completion of coop training they graduate to probie (probationary member).
 Probies serve a probationary period of 10-20 months, prior to facing a vote on whether to make them a cooperator (legal member).
-The intent is for every worker to become a cooperator, and thereby an equal participant in the coop.
+The intent is for every worker to become a cooperator, and thereby an equal participant in and co-owner of the coop.
 Newbie and probie are just transitional stages towards this goal, which must be completed within a set timescale, rather than ranks or positions as such.

 Everyone is expected to actively participate in the operation of the cooperative, and to assume a level of responsibility commensurate to their time commitment.
 Newbies are able to exercise around 75% of the power available to cooperators, and for probies this rises to 95%.
 Ideally the workforce will mostly consist of cooperators.